IgnazioSotgiu/trivia-quiz/README.md

 * [favicon generator](https://www.favicon-generator.org/search/)
     * Used to create the favicon for the title
 * [coolors](https://coolors.co/)
-    * Used to create the colour palette
+    * Used to create the color palette
 * [Am I responsive?](http://ami.responsivedesign.is/)
     * Used to generate the mockup image [mockup-trivia-quiz.png](./assets/docs/mockup-trivia-quiz.png)
 ---

 ## Features Implemented
-* Responsive mobile first design.
+* Responsive mobile-first design.
-* Clear instruction for a user friendly experience
+* Clear instruction for a user-friendly experience
 * Created an interactive quiz game
 * Created a registration form for newsletter with an automatic email sent to the user to confirm his/her subscription using EmailJs service
 * Implemented category questions selection
 * Implemented difficulty level questions selection
 * Added links to social media platforms
-* Created a contact form connected to gmail using EmailJs service
+* Created a contact form connected to Gmail using EmailJs service
 * Implemented theme choice with a switch to toggle dark/light mode
-* Added Score summary at the end of the game providing user information about his/her performance with info about last round of questions and the overall session
+* Added Score summary at the end of the game providing useful information about user's performance with info about the last round of questions and the overall session
 * Added a button for sharing the result through Twitter or Facebook
 ---
 ## Future Features
-* Promote deals to sell ads spaces on the website
+* Promote Deals to sell ads spaces on the website
 * Add a timer to the game
 * Create a form to create new Questions and Answers and add them to the database
-* Add to the pages Popup windows with tips and suggestions to help the user thorough the game
+* Add to the pages Popup windows with tips and suggestions to help the user through the game
 * Develop an app to play trivia quiz offline
 ---